Santorini

 What makes this hotel unique

-• 14 suites only, all with private terrace and direct caldera view
+• Just 14 suites, all with private terrace and direct caldera view

 • Private heated pools in 8 suites, 1.40 m depth, daily refill